MohammadShayan1/NDS/README.md

 # NEDMUN-VI Registration System

+> **COPYRIGHT NOTICE**: This software is proprietary and confidential.
+> Copyright © 2025 NED Debating Society & TE Links.
+All Rights Reserved.
+> Unauthorized copying, distribution, or use is strictly prohibited.
+> See [LICENSE](LICENSE) file for full terms and conditions.

 A complete Model-View-Controller (MVC) based web application for managing NEDMUN-VI (NED Model United Nations) conference registrations, built with core PHP and MySQL.

 ## 🎯 Features